svangordon/atlas-v2/_episodes/08-scaling-up.md

 ---
-title: "Improving Data Inputs"
+title: "Classifying at Scale"
 teaching: 0
 exercises: 0
 questions:
-- How do I create a time series for a given location?
+- How do we perform classifications for large numbers of images?
-- How can I plot that time series within Google Earth Engine?
-- "How do I make that plot interactive?"
 objectives:
-- "Load high resolution crop imagery."
-- "Dynamically select lat/longs for creating time series plots."
-- "Create a time series of NDVI and EVI for a selected point."
+- Create a pipeline for classifying images.
+- Automatically begin classifications as batch jobs.
 keypoints:
-- "Time series data can be extracted and plotted from Image Collections for points and regions."
-- "GEE has increasing functionality for making interactive plots."
-- "The User Interface can be modified through the addition of widget."
+- Batch jobs can be executed automatically using by using the browser console.

 ---